Geetha63/MS-Teams-Scripts/TeamsAppSetupPolicy/README.md

  ![AddPinnedApps](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/TeamsAppSetupPolicy-AddPinnedApps.png)

- Click save.
+ Click save

-Now we can apply Teams app setup policy using script As an Administrator, type PowerShell in the start menu.
+Now we can apply Teams app setup policy using script As an Administrator, type PowerShell in the start menu

-Right-click Windows PowerShell, then select Run as Administrator.
-Click Yes at the UAC prompt.
+Right-click on Windows PowerShell, then select Run as Administrator.
+Click Yes at the UAC prompt
 1. Type the following within PowerShell and then press Enter:

      [`Install-Module MicrosoftTeams`](https://docs.microsoft.com/en-us/microsoftteams/teams-powershell-install)
-2. Type Y at the prompt.Press Enter
+2. Type Y at the prompt.
+Press Enter

-3. If you are prompted for an untrusted repository,then type A (Yes to All) and press Enter.The module will now install.
+3. If you are prompted for an untrusted repository, then type A (Yes to All) and press Enter.
+The module will now install

-To run the script please provide the global administrator credentials or Teams admin credentials.\
+To run the script please provide the Global Administrator credentials or Teams Administrator credentials.\
                 .......................

 For single user use `TeamsAppsetuppolicy-SingleUser`